typst/packages/README.md

   *Additional guidance for template packages:* It is often desirable for template names to feature the name of the organization or publication the template is intended for.
-However, it is still important to us to offer the a marketplace of multiple templates for the same purpose.
+However, it is still important to us to accomodate multiple templates for the same purpose.
 Hence, templates for any publication should follow this naming scheme: The name shall consist of a unique, non-descriptive part followed by the descriptive part.
-For example, a template package for the ficticious _American Journal of Proceedings (AJP)_ could be `organized-ajp` or `eternal-ajp`.
+For example, a template package for the fictitious _American Journal of Proceedings (AJP)_ could be `organized-ajp` or `eternal-ajp`.
 Package names should be short and hence use the official entity abbreviation.
 Template authors are encouraged to add the full name of the affiliated entity as a keyword.

   The unamended entity name (e.g. `ajp`) is reserved for official template packages by their respective entities.
 Please make it clear in your PR if you